whscienceteacher/whscienceteacher.github.io/chemistry.md

 [Smell Diffusion](/smelldiffusion/) - **Particle Nature** - Inject smell molecules and see how the odor diffuses across a room.
 Allows students to look at it at a macro scale or at the particle level.
 I use this in physics to get students to see velocity can apply to anything.

 [Temperature Solids](/temperaturesolids/) - **Heat** - Simulates the movement of particles in two solids at different temperatures.
 You can change the size of each solid (number of particles) and starting temperature and you can drag them to touch or not touch.
 You see a graph of their temperature over time.
 I made this for a friend so I haven't used it personally, but It has been tested by a number of chemistry teachers.
+There is also a [finger version] where the second object is a finger touching wood or alluminum in case you are pairing it with activites where students touch different materials.

 [Water Temperature](/watertemperature/) - **Heat** - Place a small beaker of water into a larger dish of water.
 Can control the initial temperatures and volumes.
 Shows the temperature over time.
 Can export data as csv.

 ### Measurement or Problems

-*None yet that are really chemistry, but if you think of some that might be good, let me know.*
+*Not many yet that are really chemistry, but if you think of some that might be good, let me know.*

+[Coulomb's Law Practice](./coulombslaw/practice/) - **Chemistry/Physics** - Shows two objects with + and - charges.
+Students count the charges, measure the distance between and calculate the force.
+Keeps track of number in a row they got right.
+I have them screenshot and turn in.
+[Add #calc on the end](./coulombslaw/practice/#calc) so that the answer box will do basic calculation for the students.
+In that version they can enter the Coulomb constant as 8.987e9 as part of their calculation.

+[Molar Mass Calculator](./molarmasscalculator/) - **Chemistry** - Make a chemical formula and it will demonstrate how to calculate the molar mass.
+Made on commission.

 [Scientific Notation Practice](/scinot/) - **General** - Generates random numbers in scientific notation and asks students to convert to standard notation (or visa versa).
 Keeps track of the number they got correct in a row.
 Uses e notation since that's what online calculators use but also understands and mixes in x10^.